FAQ’s

 Q: Launching a boat – can I use my boat on the lake?

 A: There is no public boat launch on Watchic Lake.
-Property owners generally launch their own motorized and non-motorized craft from their own property, a neighbors’ property, or their road association boat launch As a reminder, any boats, canoes, kayaks, and trailers need to be clean and free of any plant life.
-Milfoil can live out of water for a week or more.
+Property owners generally launch their own motorized and non-motorized craft from their own property, a neighbors’ property, or their road association boat launch As a reminder, any boats, canoes, kayaks, and trailers need to be clean, drained, dry, and free of any plant life.
+Invasive milfoil can live out of water for a week or more.
 Please help us keep our lake free of invasive aquatic plant life.

 For Watchic Lake property owners, the Hi-Vu Drive Road Association has generously made their boat launch available to Watchic Lake property owners and their renters.
 The gate will continue to be locked at all times.
 In order to use the launch, please call 24 hours in advance of taking your boat in or out of the lake.
 Plan to leave a message and your call will be returned.
 Maintaining the gate and launch is a strictly volunteer effort, so your patience and respect for their time is appreciated.
-The fee is $20.00 per year for unlimited access.
+The fee is $20.00.
 Checks can be made payable to Hi Vu Drive Maintenance.
 Call ahead to:

 Using a 4-wheel drive vehicle to launch and retrieve your boat is strongly suggested.

-Q: Is it okay to use ‘Lime’ to fertilize my lawn on the lake?
+Q: Is it okay to fertilize my lawn at the lake?

 More information on the proper use of fertilizers can be found at Maine Department of Environmental Protection.

-Q: What is Milfoil and why does it matter to Watchic Lake?
+Q: What is Milfoil (and other invasive plants) and why do they matter to Watchic Lake?

-For example, once introduced into a lake, Eurasian water-milfoil is virtually impossible to eradicate.
-It grows rapidly and aggressively, reproducing in dense mats primarily through fragmentation.
-The introduction of one single fragment of this plant can result in the infestation of an entire lake.
+Once introduced into a lake, species such as Eurasian water-milfoil are virtually impossible to eradicate.
+They grow rapidly and aggressively, reproducing in dense mats primarily through fragmentation.
+The introduction of a single fragment of this plant can result in the infestation of an entire lake.

 The Lakes Environmental Association (L.E.A.) website has more information about milfoil.